Freedom-Windows-Team/Lindows_11.1/README.md

 # Image size issues

-You claim to simplify windows by removing unnecessary components, but why is the size of the Lindows iso even larger than the original?
+You've claimed to simplify windows by removing unnecessary components, but why is the size of the Lindows iso even larger than the original?
 A backward simplification?

 In order to save time downloading language packs and input methods.